jaywcjlove/tsbb/README.md

 Examples:

   $ tsdd build            Build your project once and exit.
   $ tsdd watch            Rebuilds on any change.
-  $ tsdd watch --no-comments  Rebuilds on any change.
+  $ tsdd test             Rebuilds on any change.
+  $ tsdd test --coverage  Test coverage information should be collected

 Copyright 2019
 ```